plancksecurity/planck-proxy/README.md

 planckproxy unix - n n - 1 pipe
   flags=DRhu user=planck argv=/opt/planck-proxy/src/proxy/planckProxy.py decrypt /home/planck/settings.json
 ```

 ## Monitoring

 Cron can be used for basic monitoring.
-Here's an example to notify once per hour about mails stuck in Postfix's queue
+Here is an example to notify once per hour about mails stuck in Postfix's queue

 ```
 0 * * * * mailq | grep -v "is empty"